-If you brush and floss and stay away from sweets and you still get cavities, you could be more prone to getting cavities than the average person.
+If you brush,floss, stay away from sweets and still get cavities, you could be more prone to getting cavities than the average person.
 It could also be that you have an infection and oral bacteria have made their way to the living areas of your teeth.
 If you have a bacterial infection then you’ll need dental treatment to remove the infection, stop the disease process, and seal the tooth.
-A disease process need certain combinations of conditions in order to progress.
-If you are taking care of your teeth right but still have cavities then you may have some of these conditions.
+A disease process needs certain combinations of conditions in order to progress.
+If you are correctly taking care of your teeth but still have cavities, then you may have some of these conditions.
 The following is a list of tooth decay risk factors…

 Bacteria build up on the surface and cause plaque.
 The bacteria feed on sugars and carbohydrates from the food and drinks we consume.
-As the bacteria feed they live acid on the teeth which dissolve the enamel of our teeth overtime.
+As the bacteria feed, they leave acid on the teeth which eventually dissolves the enamel of our teeth.
 Some types of bacteria in your mouth can be more aggressive than others.
-Everyone has a different assortment of bacteria in their mouth and certain strains will cause more damage than others.s.
+Everyone has a different assortment of bacteria in their mouth and certain strains will cause more damage than others.